St Cuthbert's Society, Durham: House 8

 House 8 consists of most of the accommodation of undergraduates on the Bailey.
 It also supports a library (with a computer room and conference room) for all members of the society, a gym, a study room, and two large gardens (adjoining the river) with a Grade I listed wall.
 The building was constructed in the late 18th century and is Grade II listed.

-The JCR president has the right to occupy a flat inside House 8 every year, as it is a sabbatical role.
+The president of the society has the right to occupy a flat inside House 8 every year, as it is a sabbatical role.
 This flat is inside the House and is directly above an internal entry to the society's library.

 House 13 and Wendy House

 House 13 makes some of the remaining (undergraduate) accommodation on the Bailey.
-It contains no shared amenities with those not living in College, and is an early 18th century Grade II listed building.
+It contains no shared amenities with those not living in college, and is an early 18th-century Grade II listed building.
 Wendy House is in the garden of House 13 and contains accommodation for, in most cases, five undergraduate students.
 The garden overlooks the society's headquarters, is adjacent to one of the cathedral's gardens, and adjoins the Chorister School.